Disclaimer: Affiliate links help us produce good content. Learn more.

 - Greece $5.99/month or $49.99/year

 All Pro packages come with a 7-day money-back guarantee that requires your credit card details.
 What is more, you need to use a credit card from the country where you will be buying the subscription.

 This depends entirely on your current subscriptions and your location.
-In some cases, it might be cheaper if you’re already a subscriber of a streaming service like ESPN, ESPN2 or ABC and use Sling TV.
-In others – your best bet is to purchase 10 play with a VPN service to avoid geo-blocks and just pay for the VPN that is useful in several scenarios other than streaming.
+In some cases, it might be cheaper if you’re already a subscriber of a streaming service like ESPN, ESPN2, or ABC and use Sling TV.
+In others – your best bet is to get the 10 play channel with a VPN service to avoid geo-blocks and just pay for the VPN that is useful in several scenarios other than streaming.

 Numerous websites offer free live streams, which come with ad overlays and may not be the most reliable channel for watching entire races.
 While the picture quality can be fine, these sites are illegal and don’t deliver the amazing quality that you’d get using 10 play with a VPN.